aralroca/aralroca.com/posts/default-composer.md

   isDefaultableValue: (
     // - key: key of original or default object
     // - value: value in the original object
-    // - defaultableValue: pre-calculed boolean, you can used or not,
+    // - defaultableValue: pre-calculed boolean, you can use or not,
     //   depending if all the rules of the default-composer library are correct
     //   for your project or you need a totally different ones.
     { key, value, defaultableValue }